mwinkel-dev/mdsplus/0_XMW_README.md

 ## Limitations

 This is prototype software.
-Although it passes 99% of the test cases (one test fails), it has the following limitations:
+Although it passes 100% of the tests (with AppleClang) it has the following limitations:

 - No LabView
 - No IDL